 From our genesis, education and study have been at the core of the Hanover experience.
 We value challenging interactions with our sacred texts, each other, and the world, seeking to learn and grow in our faith together.
 Programs and ministries in the church are created so that we actively engage the world, and then prayerfully reflect on our experiences.
 On Sundays we offer Lectionary-based Bible study, adult forums and discussions, and study and activities for our children and youth that focus on missions in the larger community.
 Throughout the year, especially in Advent and Lent, we share in additional study and conversation.

 Our Hanover family is all about hospitality, developing relationships, and making connections.
 These happen in worship, in study, in service, and in fun.
-Sunday mornings start with fellowship around a continental breakfast, and we follow our worship service with another time for refreshments and fellowship.
-We have year-round activities including our famous Soul Food Luncheon, a summer church picnic, Theology on Tap, and “Jeremiah’s Coffee House”, to just name a few.
+Sunday mornings start with discipleship classes, and we follow our worship service with a time for refreshments and fellowship.
+We have year-round activities including our famous Soul Food Luncheon, a summer church picnic, and “Jeremiah’s Coffee House”, to just name a few.
 There is something for everyone, and there is always room for one more.

 Hanover Church supports a number of local outreach programs through financial gifts, volunteer efforts, donation of space, and prayer.
 We also host many community groups and organizations for events, programs, and meetings related to their missions.
 Some of these are: